 About Me

 I graduated from UNC-Chapel Hill with highest distinction in 1995 and spent the first five years of my career teaching English and history.
-I loved the unique opportunity that teaching provided to interact with students and their families.
-My increasing desire to help people at an emotional level drew me to change careers.
-And in 2002, I graduated from The Seattle School of Theology and Psychology.
-Besides my own personal therapeutic work, my former role as teacher and current role as mom are two of my biggest influences when sitting with clients today.
+I loved interacting with students and their families, but my increasing desire to help people at an emotional level drew me to move to Seattle and change careers.
+In 2002, I graduated from The Seattle School of Theology and Psychology with a masters degree in counseling.

-True to my teaching roots, a desire to contantly learn and grow has been a central value that has shaped my work as a therapist.
+My desire to learn and grow has been a core value that has shaped my work as a therapist.
 I completed an internship working with sexual abuse victims where I led groups and counseled individuals.
-I accrued over 3,000 hours of supervised clinical work in order to become a licensed mental health counselor in the state of Washington.
-In addition, I have taken numerous trainings over the years, including completing 100 hours in a Clinical Theory and Practice course and participating in multiple classes offered by Relational Psychoanalysts and Psychotherapists in Seattle.
-After co-founding Mend, a low-fee clinic reaching underserved populations, I began working as a clinical supervisor.
-Since leaving Mend in 2014, I continue to enjoy the work of consulting and supervising new therapists.
+I became trained in EMDR and DBT, and eventually found a passion for relational psychoanalysis through several years of training.
+I discovered long-term work with clients is what I enjoy the most.
+After co-founding Seattle Therapy Alliance (now Mend) in 2009, a low-fee clinic reaching underserved populations, I began working as a clinical supervisor.
+Since leaving that role in 2014, I continue to offer consulting and supervision to practitioners.

 Areas of Experience and Interest